jaolsen7/plant-swap/README.md

 Then, you can set up your Apollo Server in /server/server.js.
 Connect your MongoDB Compass in the connection.js, which will require you to login to MongoAtlas, create a Cluster, set up a User, set up local browser connection, and using copy&pasting the appropriate links (which will go in the .env file as well).
 To deploy to Heroku later, you will need Mongo Atlas connected and your environmental variables setup.
 This app uses SECRET=secret and TOKEN_EXP=12h for JWT and MONGODB_URI for the connection string.

 With that all good to go, configure your models, schemas, seeds on the server-side and the mutations and queries on the client-side.
 After this, use React to create your front-end/import back-end data.
-Once finished,
+Once finished with you site, deploy it to Heroku and make sure to setup the MONGODB_URI environmental variable.

 Here is the technology used along with links to them where applicable: